Equidistribution and Counting for orbits of geometrically finite hyperbolic groups: Introduction

-We explain the main ergodic ingredients of a proof of Theorem \ref{m11}.
-Let $\tE \subset \T^1(\bH^n)$ be one of the following: \begin{enumerate} \item an unstable horosphere \item the unit normal bundle of a codimension one totally geodesic subspace of $\bH^n$ \item the set of all outward normal vectors to a fixed hyperbolic sphere in $\bH^n$. \end{enumerate}
+In this section, we will describe the main ergodic theoretic ingredients used in the proof of Theorem \ref{m11}.
+Let $\tE \subset \T^1(\bH^n)$ be one of the following: \begin{enumerate} \item an unstable horosphere over a horosphere $\tS$ in $\bH^n$; \item the unit normal bundle of a complete proper connected totally geodesic subspace $\tS$ of $ \bH^n$; that is, $\tS$ is an isometric imbedding of $\bH^k$ in $\bH^n$ for some $0\le k\le n-1$. \end{enumerate}